jmtayloruk/jmtayloruk.github.io/realtime-microscopy-workshop.md

 The workshop will take place in Glasgow, hosted in the beautiful interior of the [House For An Art Lover](https://www.houseforanartlover.co.uk/about/what-is-house-for-an-art-lover) in Bellahouston Park.
 We will start at 10am, which should allow time for anybody wishing to take an early flight up to Glasgow on the day, or for people travelling from within Scotland.
 The workshop will finish at 5pm.

 If you are arriving by public transport, it is a 15 minute walk from Dumbreck railway station or 20 minutes from Ibrox subway stop.
+Buses stop nearby on Paisley Road.

-Free car parking is available at the venue, [which is just a few minutes off the M8](https://www.houseforanartlover.co.uk/visit/travel-information).
+If you are arriving by car, free car parking is available at the venue, [which is just a few minutes off the M8](https://www.houseforanartlover.co.uk/visit/travel-information).
 The venue is a 10 minute taxi ride from the airport or from Glasgow main rail stations.

 Lunch, coffee etc will be provided throughout the day.
 We plan to organise an optional evening meal in the west end after the close of the workshop, for those who are able to stay (let us know when you register).